NIS2 Compliancy with the help of Kappa Data

 • Providers of publicly available electronic communications networks (essential)

-• Public administration entities depending on the federal State (essential)
+• Public administration entities covered by the National Cybersecurity System Act (essential)

 Critical and high critical sectors and sub-sectors